ahbool/wotools-vscode-plugin/README.md

 # A web tool

 A web tool, it's also a web page, it's an offline HTML file that can be used locally.

-External files referenced in the HTML file, such as.png/.css/.js, can only use relative paths.
+For example an html page for formatting JSON.

 # Quick start

 1. Create a Web tool folder, e.g. `html-format`, Create a `index.html` and `plugin.json` file in the folder.

 2. Feel free to type in some test content in the `index.html`.
+(External files referenced in the HTML file, such as.png/.css/.js, can only use relative paths.)

 3. The content of `plugin.json` is specified below.